-The Honors Oracle strives to present Honors College news, information and student spotlights creatively and factually.
+The Honors Oracle strives to present Honors College news and information of interest to members of the college creatively and factually.

 The Honors Oracle is a product of student effort in the context of the HON 484 course.
 As one of the college’s student-led service and leadership courses, it is not a faculty-taught instructional course.
 Rather, HON 484 is an institutional means for students to earn academic credit for educationally productive work on behalf of the college and its students.
 Through collaborative peer-mentorship, students in this course learn about journalistic writing, develop interpersonal skills through interviewing at least two sources per story and create publishable work that could be suitable for resumes and portfolios.
 Students are required to write at least one story per issue, with three issues in the semester, but may do more.
 Students attend at least seven of the Oracle’s eight meeting times per semester, where they discuss story ideas or edit peer rough drafts.
 Editors help their peers to develop story ideas, edit their work and act as a bridge between the Honors College and the Oracle staff, with one editor being tasked with designing the Oracle.
 Reporters have a chance to move into editing positions, if they wish to do so.